 - The injured individual must have been acting peaceably.

-If these requirements have been met, and the owner’s negligence is clear, then a victim may successfully sue for the full amount of their injuries.
+If these requirements have been met, and the owner’s negligence is clear, then a victim may successfully sue for compensation for a dog bite, and the full amount of their injuries.
 In some cases, plaintiffs may receive damages for their full medical bills, lost wages, and pain and suffering.

 Being victimized in a dog or other animal attack can alter an individual’s life.
-Injured parties or a deceased loved one’s family can contact an Illinois personal injury attorney to learn more about these laws and how they may apply to their situation.
+Injured parties or a deceased loved one’s family can contact an Illinois Dog Bites & Animal Attack Lawyer to learn more about these laws and how they may apply to their situation.